7 Steps of Risk Management Process (RMF) with Example

 Step 3: Risk Analysis

 After identifying potential risks, the next step is to analyze them.
-Risk analysis assesses the potential impacts and likelihood of each risk, allowing a risk rating or risk score to be assigned depending on severity.
+Risk analysis in project management assesses the potential impacts and likelihood of each risk, allowing a risk rating or risk score to be assigned depending on severity.
 This step ensures that all identified risks are given a rating or score, which initiates the prioritization process on what to address first.

 Key activities include: